Approximate k-NN Graph Construction: a Generic Online Approach: Online Approximate k -NN Graph Construction

 Although the size of input dataset is fixed in Alg.~\ref{alg:knnbuild1}, it is apparently feasible for an open set, for which new samples are allowed to join in from time to time.
 As will be revealed in the experiments (Section~\ref{sec:exp}), Alg.~\ref{alg:knnbuild1} already performs very well.
-In the following, two novel schemes are presented to further boost its performance.
+In the following, two novel schemes are presented to further boost the performance in the graph construction and NN search respectively.